Farrellh999/Vegetable_TimeSeries/README.md

 The goal of this project is to explore the use of a time series forecast model as a tool to decide which main ingredient to use (tatties or tommies) for the soup of the month, based on the predicted cost of the two ingredients.

 A SARIMA forecasting model was used to forecast cost of ingredients 12 months ahead.
-The results were then uploaded to PowerBi to create an interactive dashboard whereby the user can select the purchase month and be advised on which ingredient to buy according to how the forecasted price compared to the average price for that ingredient, and the price of the alternative ingredient.
+The results were then uploaded to PowerBI to create an interactive dashboard whereby the end-user can select the purchase month and be advised on which ingredient to buy according to how the forecasted price compared to the average price for that ingredient, and the price of the alternative ingredient.

 ### Positive Impact
 The business will be able to make data-driven business decisions in order to optimise profit.